Do you sell stocks short? If you do this article shows you the best ratios and indicators you can use to find the best companies to short.

 To select companies with the highest short interest use the low side of the slider.

-This means 0% to 10% will give you a list of companies with the highest percentage of their shares sold short.
+This means setting the slider from 0% to 10% will give you a list of companies with the highest percentage of their shares sold short.

 Or use the funnel